Bigsby vibrato tailpiece: Design

 Bigsby vibratos are still factory-installed on a variety of electric guitars, including certain instruments branded as PRS (Starla), Epiphone, Fender, Gibson, Gretsch, Guild, Hamer, Ibanez, and Schecter Guitar Research, as well as luthiers companies such as MotorAve.
 Many electric guitars can also be retrofitted with a Bigsby, which requires no additional routing, but may require additional holes to be drilled.
 Adapters, such as the models sold by Vibramate, can be used to install a Bigsby Vibrato on a guitar without drilling any holes.
 Variations in guitars, such as between flat top and archtop, require different models of Bigsby.

-Ownership

-Bigsby was sold by its previous owner, Gretsch, to Fender Musical Instruments Corporation in January 2019.